nicdevera/nicdevera/README.md

 - 👋 Hi, I’m @nicdevera
 - 👀 I’m interested in coding bootcamps, getting a tech/coding job, HIRE ME PLZ. also Effective Altruism, LessWrong, science fiction, tech in general
 - 🌱 I’m currently learning Swift/iOS dev
-- 💞️ I’m looking to collaborate on income-share agreement coding bootcamps
+- 💞️ I’m looking to collaborate on income-share agreement coding bootcamps, anything that leads to a job offer, preferably remote
 - 📫 How to reach me nicdevera at gmail, nicdevera on tumblr, twitter, wordpress, etc

 <!---